Hishammuddin Hussein: Political career

 Hishammuddin rose through the ranks of UMNO's youth wing in the 1990s, becoming its national chief in 1998.
 He assumed the position at a time when UMNO Youth had been torn apart by the sacking of Deputy Prime Minister Anwar Ibrahim, who was popular among young UMNO members.
 Hishammuddin's predecessor, Ahmad Zahid Hamidi, had been a core supporter of Anwar.

 In 1995, Hishammuddin had been elected to the federal parliament for the Johor-based seat of Tenggara.
 He was immediately appointed as Parliamentary Secretary for International Trade and Industry in the government of Mahathir Mohamad.
 His rise to the leadership of UMNO Youth in 1998 coincided with his elevation to the full ministry the following year, as the Minister for Youth and Sport.
 He retained his parliamentary seat in the 1999 election.

 In 2004, the Barisan Nasional government, now led by Abdullah Badawi, was returned to power with Hishammuddin holding the newly created seat of Sembrong.
 Hishammuddin was re-elected as the leader of UMNO Youth and appointed Minister for Education.

 In 2009, the resignation of Abdullah Badawi as prime minister caused a shake-up in UMNO's senior leadership.
 Najib Razak, Hishammuddin's cousin, became UMNO's president and the prime minister, Muhyiddin Yassin became Najib's deputy in both the party and the government, and the three UMNO vice-presidencies were up for election.
 Hishammuddin, vacating the leadership of UMNO Youth, contested the vice-presidencies, finishing in second place in an eight-man field.
-His ascension to the party's vice-presidency in turn guaranteed him a senior Cabinet post, and he was appointed as Minister for Home Affairs.
+His ascension to the party's vice-presidency in turn guaranteed him a senior Cabinet post, and he was appointed Minister for Home Affairs.